ZIORWebDev/zior-elementor-addon/readme.txt

 == Description ==

-ZIOR Elementor Addon is a custom addon that allows ajax filter for posts widget.
-Filter options include filter by categories/taxonomies, custom post types, and archive dates and allow search widget results to be loaded in ajax and target specific posts widget in the page.
-The addon also includes custom slider.
+ZIOR Elementor Addon is a custom addon that allows an ajax filter for the posts widget.
+Filter options include filtering by categories/taxonomies, custom post types, and archive dates.

-Features
+The add-on gives developers the option to load filter results via ajax by targeting the specific posts widget on the page.

+FEATURES

 * Custom Swiper Slider
 * Ajax Search Filter for posts widget